 - 1.5 cups of boiled water

-Bring your 1.5 cups water to a rolling boil and then turn off the heat.
+Bring your 1.5 cups of water to a rolling boil and then turn off the heat.
 Boiling the hard water will help eliminate some of the minerals you don’t want in your solution.
 While the water is still hot, add 2 tablespoons of baking soda.
 The soda will fizz and bubble when it hits the water — this is good since the baking soda is dissolving into the water.
 Take a spoon and stir in any leftover baking soda that stays solid on the bottom of your pot.
 Let the water cool, and then transfer it into whatever container you keep your solution in.

-- 2.5 tablespoons white* vinegar
+- 2.5 tablespoons apple cider vinegar

 - 1 cup of boiled water